beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

     i++;
 }

-// using a do-while statement:
+// Using a do-while statement:

 i = 10;